Imaduddin-Mohammed/AWS_pintrest_pipeline/README.md

 Check if data is getting stored in the S3 bucket.
 Notice the folder organization (e.g topics/<your_UserId>.pin/partition=0/) that your connector creates in the bucket.
 Make sure your database credentials are encoded in a separate, hidden db_creds.yaml file.
 !
 ## Milestone 6: Batch Processing: Databricks
+##### TASK1: Set up your own Databrcks account
+> I was provided with one so I wont be creating it.
+##### TASK2: Mount S3 bucket to Databricks
+- In order to clean and query the batch data, we will read the data from S3 bucket into Databricks.
+- To do this, you will need to mount the desired S3 bucket to the Databricks account.
+- My Databricks account has already been granted full access to S3, so I will not create a new Access Key and Secret Access Key.
+- We will now read in the data from the Delta table which located at: `dbfs:/user/hive/warehouse/authentication_credentials`.

+- When reading in the JSONs from S3, make sure to include the complete path to the JSON objects, as seen in your S3 bucket (e.g topics/<your_UserId>.pin/partition=0/).
+###### We will create the following three dataframes:
+- df_pin for the Pinterest post data
+- df_geo for the geolocation data
+- df_user for the user data

+##### Step 1: Mount the S3 bucket to Databricks
+1. In Databricks select the new icon and then select notebook
+- We will need to import the following libraries first:
+#pyspark functions
+`from pyspark.sql.functions import *`
+#URL processing
+`import urllib`
+2. Now let's read the table containing the AWS keys to Databricks using the code below:
+#Define the path to the Delta table:
+`delta_table_path = "dbfs:/user/hive/warehouse/authentication_credentials"`
+#Read the Delta table to a Spark DataFrame:
+`aws_keys_df = spark.read.format("delta").load(delta_table_path)`
+##### We can extract the access key and secret access key from the spark dataframe created above.
+The secret access key will be encoded using urllib.parse.quote for security purposes. safe="" means that every character will be encoded.

+#Get the AWS access key and secret key from the spark dataframe:
+`ACCESS_KEY = aws_keys_df.select('Access key ID').collect()[0]['Access key ID']`
+`SECRET_KEY = aws_keys_df.select('Secret access key').collect()[0]['Secret access key']`
+#Encode the secrete key
+`ENCODED_SECRET_KEY = urllib.parse.quote(string=SECRET_KEY, safe="")`

+##### We can now mount the S3 bucket by passing in the S3 URL and the desired mount name to dbutils.fs.mount().
+Make sure to replace the AWS_S3_BUCKET with the name of the bucket you have your data stored into, and MOUNT_NAME with the desired name inside your Databricks workspace.

+# AWS S3 bucket name
+`AWS_S3_BUCKET = "<bucketname>"` #enter the bucket name explicitly
+# Mount name for the bucket
+`MOUNT_NAME = "/mnt/dbutils.fs.mount()"`
+# Source url
+`SOURCE_URL = "s3n://{0}:{1}@{2}".format(ACCESS_KEY, ENCODED_SECRET_KEY, AWS_S3_BUCKET)`
+# Mount the drive
+`dbutils.fs.mount(SOURCE_URL, MOUNT_NAME)`

+- The code above will return True if the bucket was mounted successfully.
+You will only need to mount the bucket once, and then you should be able to access it from Databricks at any time.

+- To check if the S3 bucket was mounted succesfully run the following command:
+`display(dbutils.fs.ls("/mnt/dbutils.fs.mount()/../.."))`
+#### Since the data inside the mounted S3 bucket is organised in folders, you can specify the whole path in the above command after /mnt/mount_name.
+With the correct path specified, you should be able to see the contents of the S3 bucket when running the above command.
+Read the JSON format dataset from S3 into Databricks using the code cells below:
+`display(dbutils.fs.ls("/mnt/dbutils.fs.mount()/topics/123d7d4a88ef.pin/partition=0/"))`
+`%sql`
+# Disable format checks during the reading of Delta tables
+`SET spark.databricks.delta.formatCheck.enabled=false`

+# File location and type
+# Asterisk(*) indicates reading all the content of the specified file that have .json extension
+#replace userid explicitly in the below code:
+file_location = "/mnt/dbutils.fs.mount()/topics/<userid>.pin/partition=0/*.json"
+file_type = "json"
+# Ask Spark to infer the schema
+infer_schema = "true"
+# Read in JSONs from mounted S3 bucket
+df_pin = spark.read.format(file_type) \
+.option("inferSchema", infer_schema) \
+.load(file_location)
+# Display Spark dataframe to check its content
+display(df_pin)

+# File location and type
+# Asterisk(*) indicates reading all the content of the specified file that have .json extension
+file_location = "/mnt/dbutils.fs.mount()/topics/<userid>.geo/partition=0/*.json"
+file_type = "json"
+# Ask Spark to infer the schema
+infer_schema = "true"
+# Read in JSONs from mounted S3 bucket
+df_geo = spark.read.format(file_type) \
+.option("inferSchema", infer_schema) \
+.load(file_location)
+# Display Spark dataframe to check its content
+display(df_geo)

+# File location and type
+# Asterisk(*) indicates reading all the content of the specified file that have .json extension
+file_location = "/mnt/dbutils.fs.mount()/topics/<userid>.user/partition=0/*.json"
+file_type = "json"
+# Ask Spark to infer the schema
+infer_schema = "true"
+# Read in JSONs from mounted S3 bucket
+df_user= spark.read.format(file_type) \
+.option("inferSchema", infer_schema) \
+.load(file_location)
+# Display Spark dataframe to check its content
+display(df_user)